RWTH-EBC/FiLiP/README.md

 [academy](https://fiware-academy.readthedocs.io/en/latest/index.html/).

 However, usually one only requires a small set of components.
-Hence, we suggest to use the cited pages only on demand.
+Hence, we suggest using the cited pages only on demand.

-### How to setup a FIWARE platform?
+### How to set up a FIWARE platform?

-The easiest way to setup a FIWARE platform is by using docker as all GEs are developed open-source and distributed as docker containers on dockerhub.
+The easiest way to set up a FIWARE platform is by using docker as all GEs are developed open-source and distributed as docker containers on dockerhub.

 However, as mentioned, for most use cases only a subset of GEs is required.
-Hence, we wrote a small [tutorial](https://github.com/N5GEH/n5geh.platform) explaining how to setup a platform suited for most use cases within the energy domain.
+Hence, we wrote a small [tutorial](https://github.com/N5GEH/n5geh.platform) explaining how to set up a platform suited for most use cases within the energy domain.

 ### FIWARE GEs covered by FiLIP